ldarren/pico-mw-mgr/README.md

 	await next()
 }
 ```
-and keep your fingers crossed that `input` and `output` are not override by other middleware?
+and keep your fingers crossed that `input` and `output` are not overriding by other middlewares?

-this middleware manager is created to solve this problem. it does:
+this middleware manager solve this problem. by:
 - allowed customizable middleware parameters instead of just `ctx` and `next`
 - allowed per route configuration
 - create new paramters on the fly

 ## usage
-you are allow to define your route this way with route
+use pico-mw-mgr with koajs-router

 ```javascript
 const mwm = require('pico-mw-mgr')